 This method detects the most consistently linear regions of the data, that is the most consistent rates observed during the experiment.
 It does this in a rigorous, unsupervised manner, with the advantage being that this removes observer subjectivity in choosing which rate is most appropriate to report in their results.
 It is a statistically robust way of indentifying and reporting consistent rates in respirometry data, such as those representative of routine or standard metabolic rates.

-method uses the input width
+The linear method uses the input width as a

 starting seed value to calculate a rolling rate (panel 3).
 It then uses